-The Outsourcing Policy is designed so that outsourcing of key functions or materials activities does not lead to a reduction in direct management's responsibility for the outsourcing arrangement, including the quality of the service and the control environment and governance which must be aligned to the company's agreed risk appetite.
-Material outsourcing attracts the highest level of rigour, including performance and relationship reviews, compliance reviews, and risk and control assessments.
+The Outsourcing Policy is designed so that outsourcing of key functions or material activities does not lead to a reduction in Management's responsibility for the outsourcing arrangement, including the quality of the service and the control environment and governance which must be aligned to the company's agreed risk appetite.
+Material outsourcing attracts the highest level of rigor, including performance and relationship reviews, compliance reviews, and risk and control assessments.

-The Company is undergoing implementation of its Outsourcing Policy to ensure due diligence on its service providers and to manage outsourcing risk by applying the key requirements and minimum standards to establish controls and governance.
-Where appropriate, the company enters into service level agreements that will include an obligation on the parties to comply with all legal and regulatory obligations and ensure that any sub-outsourcing is overseen and managed in line with those service level agreements.
+The Company has implemented its Outsourcing Policy to ensure sufficient due diligence is carried out on its service providers and to manage outsourcing risk by applying the key requirements and minimum standards to establish controls and governance.
+Where appropriate, the Company enters into service level agreements that will include an obligation on the parties to comply with all legal and regulatory obligations and ensure that any sub-outsourcing is overseen and managed in line with those service level agreements.